Miyako (actress)

-Miyako Cech (born March 4, 2007), known professionally as Miya Cech, is an American actress.
+Miyako (born March 4, 2007), formerly known as Miya Cech, is an American actress.
 She made her film debut in The Darkest Minds (2018).
 She then starred in Rim of the World (2019), the second revival of Are You Afraid of the Dark?
 (2019), The Astronauts (2020–21) and Marvelous and the Black Hole (2021).
+She also portrays Toph Beifong in the Netflix series Avatar: The Last Airbender (2026–present).

 Early life

-Cech, who is of Chinese and Japanese descent, was born on March 4, 2007, in Tokyo.
+Miyako, who is of Chinese and Japanese descent, was born on March 4, 2007, in Tokyo.
 She was adopted at five weeks old and raised in Davis, Northern California.
-She is the third of four children adopted from Japan and Kazakhstan.
+She is the third of four children.
+Her elder siblings were adopted from Japan and Kazakhstan.
+Her adoptive mother's side of the family is also Japanese and Miyako grew up celebrating Japanese holidays.